gzeoneth/ProofOfHack/README.md

 3. POHSafePlugin.sol

-Same as above but as a Safe Core Plugin
+Same as POHSafeModule.sol but as a Safe Core Plugin

+4. UpOnlyZkBob.sol

+Same as UpOnly.sol but use ZkBob to send the bounty payment